machelreid/afromt/README.md

 ## Other tidbits
-- The bilingual dictionaries we extracted are in the `dictionaries/` folder
+- The bilingual dictionaries we extracted are in the `dictionaries/` folder (note that these are automatically extracted with a word aligned so they are not gold standard)